Mnemonic3D/FLSunT1/Calibration Must Do's/Readme.md

 - Example: Flow rate of -5 shows the best surface, change your top flow rate to 0.95 while leaving the filament flow rate alone.

 ### Pressure Advance
-- You can use the slicer calibration tool but its not as accurate as my profiles in the PA folder.
+- You can use the slicer calibration pattern tool 0.015 - 0.045 with steps 0.001.

 ### Dimensional Accuracy